Principles of Ecological Design: Integrating Technology, Economics, and Ecology

 One aspect of the web of life is creatures eating each other.
 Another, making music together: finding and refining our part in this incredible, ever-unfolding, multimedia symphony.

-This is part one of an expanded and revised web edition of Living with Nature (book), originally published in 1989 and currently out of print.
+This is part one of an expanded and revised web edition of Living with Nature, originally published in 1989 and currently out of print.
 Check back for the other sections, scheduled for later release.

 You can download files (or have them e mailed to you) immediately after processing your order.

 All files have a 30 day unconditional money back guarantee.
-If you are not satisfied with the file for any reason, just let us know and your credit charge will be refunded in full (there is no shipping/handling on files).
+If you are not satisfied with the file for any reason, just let us know and your credit charge will be refunded in full (there is no shipping/handling for downloads).